What makes these

 Why use a wooden cup when I could use modern materials?

 It is a personal choice.
 The aesthetic merits of using natural materials are somewhat self-evident - they just feel and look nice - and burl wood is something special in itself.
 There is also an environmental edge to using biodegradable products.

 But what about any practical benefits?

-One particularly good reason is that they are tough and can be thrown around a bit, especially if made from burl wood: you don't need to worry about breaking your favourite china cup if your favourite cup is actually made from wood.
-Practically speaking a metal or plastic cup will be just as tough, and better in other ways, the only question is whether or not it is your favourite.
+One particularly good reason is that they are tough and can be thrown around a bit, especially if made from burl wood: you don't need to worry about breaking your favourite china cup if you take your kuksa into the forest instead.

 Handling is also an issue, you start out holding a cup that isn't scalding hot, as 5mm of wood is a fairly good insulator, and you can drink the last of your beverage while it's still hot enough.
 Another way to look at this is that because you can hold it with bare hands, your hands can start to warm up against the cup sooner!
 A hot drink can warm you from the outside as well as from inside.

 For the same reason, when you take a kuksa out from your frozen pack it isn't going to numb your hands with cold.
 In sub-zero temperatures touching metals should be avoided.